 The key is ritual.
 Ritual begets relationship.
 Ritual harmonizes discordant fields that one may be subject to in our daily living.
 Don Oscar Miro-Quesada

-Who is a Shaman?
-What does Shamanic Mean?
-Can I have a “shamanic practice” and still be a Christian?
 There are so many questions around having a Shamanic Practice.
-I personally think of it like Yoga – another way for me to practice self-care and connec read more
+I personally think of it like Yoga – another way for me to practice self-care and connect with something Greater than me.

 Are you willing to take responsibility for what you create?